 Create a YouTube Channel

-Video content is becoming more popular, which means video ads can be an excellent source of passive income.
+Video content is becoming more popular, which means video ads can be an excellent source of income.
 Once you post your videos, you can use ads to earn revenue from them.
-While it may take many videos before you can earn a significant revenue stream, the views can quickly add up.
+While it may take many videos before you can earn a significant revenue stream, the views can add up quickly.

 T-shirts, posters and affordable arts and crafts are more fantastic examples of passive income ideas.
-By creating digital file versions of your designs, you can sell them over and over again on platforms like Etsy and generate ongoing revenue.
+By creating digital file versions of your designs, you can sell them on platforms like Etsy and generate ongoing revenue.

 Residential and commercial rental properties are excellent sources of revenue.
 If you do not want to do the work of managing it yourself, you can always hire a property management company.